More Cuban noir from Akashic! (Following the success of Outcast by José Latour—nominated for Edgar, Anthony and Firecracker awards.)

 Friendship, betrayal, and international intrigue populate this brilliant novel in the tradition of Graham Greene and John le Carré.

-The American debut by the winner of the National Book Award of the Philippines.
+The American debut novel by the winner of the National Book Award of the Philippines.

 An anti–romantic comedy about the misadventures of four women who meet on a singles’ bike trip.